Gss4C/Reesp/README.md

 Rees-P stands for Real-Estate Predictor.

-This repo is a complex exercise to achieve new skills
+This repo is a portfolio complex project exercise to achieve new skills.